 People of color are particularly urged to apply.

-Applicants should send a resume, writing sample, law school transcript, and list of references to:
+Applicants should send a resume, two writing samples, a law school transcript, and a list of references to:

 Altshuler Berzon LLP

 You may also reach us by e-mail: email@example.com